sglavoie/sglavoie.github.io-source/content/tips-and-tricks/0003_aliases_also_known_as.md

 Tags: terminal, tips-and-tricks
 Slug: aliases-also-known-as-terminal-users-best-friends
 Authors: Sébastien Lavoie
-Summary: This needs a description.
+Summary: Here are presented a few terminal aliases that that I find myself using regularly.

 # Some aliases that I find useful